gajus/eslint-plugin-jsdoc/README.md

    allow `#`, `.`, or `~` at the end (which is not allowed at the end of normal paths).

+If you define your own tags, `settings.jsdoc.structuredTags` will allow these custom tags to be checked, with the name portion of tags checked for valid namepaths (based on the tag's `name` value), their type portions checked for valid types (based on the tag's `type` value), and either portion checked for presence (based on `false` `name` or `type` values or their `required` value).
+See the setting for more details.

 <a name="eslint-plugin-jsdoc-rules-valid-types-options-28"></a>
 #### Options